Samsung/tizen-docs/docs/application/dotnet/guides/security/tee-client.md

 ## Prerequisites

-To enable your application to use the TEE communication functionality:
+To enable your application to use the TEE communication functionality, follow the steps below:

 1. To make your application visible in the official site for Tizen applications only for devices that support TEE communication, the application must specify the following feature in the `tizen-manifest.xml` file: